Sigtaba/ping-pong/README.md

 ## Specs

-- Detects any values in the output field and removes them
+- Detects any values in the output field and removes them so next person can play
   - Input: 1, 2, 3
   - Output:

-- Detects what userInput number is and begins counting up to that number
+- Detects what userInput number is and displays count up to that number
   - Input Example: 5
   - Output Example: 1,2,3,4,5

 - Detects numbers divisible by 15 and replaces with "ping-pong"
   - Input: 13,14,15,16,17
   - Output: 13,14,ping-pong,16,17

 - Detects numbers divisible by 3 and replaces with "ping"
   - Input: 1,2,3,4,5
   - Output: 1,2,ping,4,5

 - Detects numbers divisible by 5 and replaces with "pong"
   - Input: 1,2,3,4,5
   - Output: 1,2,ping,4,pong

 ## Setup/Installation Requirements